 How to get lipoma removal covered by insurance?

-Lipoma is a harmless lump of fatty tissue that generally grows beneath the skin and can be removed by having minor surgery.
+Lipoma is a harmless lump of fatty tissue that grows beneath the skin and can be removed after minor surgery.
 If you are wondering how to get lipoma removal covered by insurance, we got your back.
 In this article, we will be addressing the same.

 How to get lipoma removal covered by insurance?